Sinusitis 12yrs+

 Sinusitis is a common condition in which the lining of the sinuses becomes inflamed, blocking the channels and preventing mucus draining away.
 It is usually caused by a viral infection and often improves within two or three weeks.

-- Green or yellow discharge from your nose
+- Thick, green or yellow mucus from the nose

 - Reduced sense of smell